carlosarnau/Automated-builds-CI-CD/docs/index.md

 <p>&nbsp;</p>

-## How to config automatic builds with GitHub Actions:
+## How to config automatic builds with GitHub Actions
 After this brief introduction on the pilar concepts about automatic builds, I’ll proceed with the teoric explanation of how to configurate automatic builds using GitHub Actions.
 But first of all, I would like to explain why you should use this method to create your GitHub builds:
 - Avoid having the problems of “It worked on my machine when I built it”.
 - Eliminates the human error possibility